FernandoMatiasGonzalez/Predicting-Lead-Conversion-ML/README.md

 - **Targeted Engagement Strategies:** Craft personalized marketing campaigns tailored to diverse demographics, amplifying conversion rates across all segments.

-For further details on the model development, findings, and advanced recommendations, consult the HTLM Python notebook.
+For further details on the model development, findings, and advanced recommendations, consult the Python notebook.